Discover everything we launched at Webflow Conf 2024

 Free up your team’s energy on both sides by giving marketing the tools to make their own changes to the website.
 “With visual development tools, the designers and marketing team can make any changes they need to functionality on the fly,” said Justin.
 “They can build a new landing page in a couple of days instead of the next sprint in a couple of weeks.”

-Engineers can set up a page structure in their CMS with repeatable elements created by designers.
+Engineers can set up a page structure in a visual-first CMS with repeatable elements created by designers.
 Marketing teams can use these pieces to create their own pages that fit right into the design of the rest of the site.
 “All of that can now be handled by the content team,” he added, “I don't even have to think about it.”

 When the Dropbox team launched a resource center, Justin was able to build the structure of the site while Corey populated it with content.
 The process was collaborative, and as a result, they were able to build more targeted, thorough resources for customers faster.
 "Our content downloads from the resource center have more than doubled," said Corey.